w5xd/RC1101/construction.md

 </li>
 <li>With the Arduino pulled out of its PCB socket, install a right angle male 6 pin programming header.
 <b>Important:</b> The header <b><i>must hang from the bottom of the Arduino board</i></b>.
 It will not clear the enclosure if mounted on top.
 <li>Cut the headers for the RS232H part to the approppriate number of pins, both the socket side and the pin side.
-Confirm you have the
-right size.
 The total offset of the RS232H from the PCB must be 0.390 inches (25/64 inches, or 9.9mm)
 <p align='center'><img width='50%' alt='check-header-offset.jpg' src='check-header-offset.jpg'/></p></li>
 <li>Use a similar procedure for installing the headers U1 as you did for U2 above.
 It has 10 pin headers--a female and a male--and has to be soldered
 on top of the Adafruit FT232H board and on the bottom of the PCB.
 Solder the four corners first.